Purpose

 Here,

-/home/user/jvmlogsand/home/user/jvmlogs/heapdumpsare the paths for generating log files.
-You must manually create these directories.Set the available LD_LIBRARY_PATH:
+/home/user/jvmlogsand/home/user/jvmlogs/heapdumpsare the paths for generating the corresponding log folders, which need to be manually created.Set the available LD_LIBRARY_PATH path:

 Note